-You can find budget-oriented accommodations, often found at paradores (rustic government-sponsored accommodations) but they still can go at $100 per night or more.
+You can find budget-oriented accommodations, most commonly known as paradores (rustic government-sponsored accommodations), but they still can go at $100 per night or more.

-While English is widely spoken in the island, Spanish is the official language.
+While English is widely spoken on the island, Spanish is the official language.
 The more you venture outside urban areas, the less you will be able to communicate in English.
 But still, basic communication is always possible.

-Keep in mind that due to the dual language, the “official” Puerto Rican language can be considered to be Spanglish (so full of funny and horrible slangs).
+Keep in mind that due to the dual language, the “official” Puerto Rican language can be considered to be Spanglish (so full of funny and horrible slang).
 Check out this Puerto Rican slang dictionary.

 Know that you can explore the island by yourself

 These are lies and tourist traps.
-No single place in the island is more than two hours away and the expressways circle the whole island, making every single county easily accessible.
+No single place on the island is more than 2.5 hours away, and the expressway circles the whole island, making most municipalities easily accessible.